memkit/memkit.xyz/content/blog/timelines.md

 +++
-author = "memconstant"
+author = "mconstant"
-title = "TimeLines, a tool for Co-Creators that Value Privacy" date = "2023-03-05" description = "A record of our fledgling products first steps" image = "upscaled2.jpg"
+title = "TimeLines, Privacy and Sovereignty for Creators" date = "2023-03-05" description = "A record of our fledgling products first steps" image = "upscaled2.jpg"